Tom's Rhinoplasty: Plot

 Mr. Garrison becomes a successful model, but he soon finds himself being chased throughout the streets by a large group of women attracted to him.
 Frightened by all the attention, Mr. Garrison decides to return to his normal looks.
+Wendy reclaims Stan as her boyfriend after he vomits on her.
+Despite Ms. Ellen's arrest, Cartman is still trying to become a lesbian by "chowing on [a] box" - that is, literally eating a cardboard box.

-Wendy reclaims Stan as her boyfriend after he vomits on her, and thanks the town's women for pursuing Mr. Garrison so relentlessly that he decided to return to teaching.
-Wendy speaks with the Iraqi men in fluent Arabic and pays them with a wad of American money.
-Later, Wendy watches joyfully as the rocket blows up in the Sun, and Kyle realizes Wendy hired the Iraqis to kill Ms. Ellen.
+Later, Kyle goes to Wendy's house, where a party is occurring.
+Wendy thanks two of the women in the mob that chased Mr. Garrison, for getting him back as teacher.
+Wendy then speaks with the Iraqi men in fluent Arabic and pays them with a wad of American money.
+Later, Wendy watches joyfully as the rocket blows up in the Sun, and Kyle realizes Wendy orchestrated this entire series of events, including hiring the Iraqis to kill Ms. Ellen.
 Kyle angrily condemns Wendy for this, but she declares (with deranged eyes), "I told her: 'Don't... fuck... with...
 Wendy...
-Testaburger!'"
-Kyle looks shocked.
+Testaburger!
+Kyle looks shocked, says nothing further, and then the credits roll.